LassoSoft/LassoGuide/lasso_guide_source/language/variables.rst

 ==============

-Lasso variable names should begin with a letter or an underscore followed by a letter, then zero or more letters, numbers, underscores or period characters.
+Lasso variable names should begin with a letter or an underscore followed by a letter, then zero or more letters, numbers, underscores, or period characters.
 Variable names are case-insensitive, so a variable named "rhino" can also be accessed with "RhINo" as well.